 The vast majority of Salla is uninhabited and wild, with over 300 kilometers of hiking routes threading through the Salla wilderness.
 Discover natural wonders like the Giant’s Kettles of Kalliovaara.
 Climb to peak of Sorsatunturi in Tuntsa.
 Or just say hello to the curious and friendly Siberian Jays that accompany you along the Kaunisharju hiking path.

 History and war buffs will enjoy a day at the Salla Museum of War and Reconstruction.
-Learn about Salla’s history with the giant country just across the border, about the dark times of war, and the long reconstruction that followed.
+Learn about Salla’s history, from the first skis found in Europe to the founding of Salla village.
+Discover the dark days of war with the giant country just across the border and the long reconstruction period that followed.

 Log cabins & last courses